Animatron/player/doc/keyboard-control.md

 # Let User Control the Scene with Keyboard

-Scripting & Interactivity are in the progress in Animatron for the moment of writing this article, but some scenarios are possible to code with Animatron Player even now.
+Scripting & Interactivity are in progress in Animatron at the moment of writing this article, but some scenarios are actually possible to code with Animatron Player even now.

-If you need to let user switch some layer to be visible by keypress, it is possible and easy to do.
+If you need to let user switch some layer to be visible with a press of some keys, it is possible and easy thing to do.

 First, you need to prepare your Project in the Animatron Editor itself.